TOMOFAST/Tomofast-x/README.md

 To compile the code you need: GCC or Intel compiler, and the MPI library (such as OpenMPI).

-The makefile is contained in the root folder and should be used to compile Tomofast-x.
-Compiling the code is a necessary step to be able to run inversions.
+The Makefile is located in the root folder and is used to compile Tomofast-x.
+Compilation is a required step before running inversions.
-To compile the code run the make command in the code directory as:
+To compile the code, navigate to the code directory and run the following command:
 ```shell
 make
 ```